Mier expedition: Legacy

 In 1847, during the Mexican–American War, the U.S. Army occupied northeastern Mexico.
-Captain John E. Dusenbury, a white bean survivor, returned to El Rancho Salado and exhumed the remains of his comrades.
+Captain John E. Dusenbury, who was a white bean survivor, returned to El Rancho Salado and exhumed the remains of his comrades.
 He traveled with the remains on a ship to Galveston, and by wagon to La Grange in Fayette County, Texas.

 La Grange citizens retrieved the remains of the men killed in the Dawson Massacre from their burial site near Salado Creek in Bexar County.

 The remains of both groups of men were reinterred in a ceremony attended by 1,000 people.
-They were buried in a large common tomb in 1848, in a cement vault on a bluff one mile south of La Grange.
+They were buried in a large common tomb in 1848, in a cement vault on a bluff which was one mile south of La Grange.
 The grave site is now part of a state park, the Monument Hill and Kreische Brewery State Historic Sites.

 The Black Bean Episode is the subject of Frederic Remington's painting The Mier Expedition: The Drawing of the Black Bean.

+The military operation and Black Bean Episode are mentioned in The Captain of the Rifles; or, The Queen of the Lakes: A Romance of the Mexican Valley (1879) by Capt.
+Thomas Mayne Reid.